Home/Nutritional Comparison

 Green Split Peas

-Green split peas are a nutritious legume rich in protein, fiber, and essential vitamins and minerals.
-They are commonly used in soups and stews, providing a hearty texture and a variety of health benefits.
+Green split peas are a nutrient-dense legume, rich in protein, fiber, and essential vitamins and minerals.
+They are commonly used in soups, stews, and as a meat substitute in various dishes.

-High in protein and fiber, green split peas support digestive health and help maintain a healthy weight by promoting satiety.
+High in dietary fiber, green split peas promote digestive health and help maintain a healthy weight by increasing satiety.

 Anasazi Bean